-We use a performance management system to help us improve the service we provide to our customers, our system is built and configured in accordance with our Performance Management Framework.
+We use a performance management system to help us improve the service we give.
+Our system is built and configured in line with our Performance Management Framework.

-Performance Management is a set of management and analytic processes that enable the performance of an organisation to be managed with a view to achieving its pre-selected strategy and strategic objectives.
+Performance Management is a set of management and analytic processes.
+It lets the performance of an organisation to be managed to achieving its pre-chosen strategy and strategic goals.
 The Framework is the structure that the processes fit within.
-Therefore, it not only serves as an aid to managing performance, but more importantly as an aid to understanding how every department and individual’s performance contributes to the success of the business.
+Therefore, it not only serves as an aid to managing performance.
+But, more importantly it helps to understand how every department and people’s performance contributes to the success of the business.

-The Framework is therefore a strategy based measurement system that should help to improve how we communicate and implement our Strategy.
-It begins by setting out our approach to information collection, and then goes on to explain the importance of our Mission, Vision, Corporate Strategy and the use of critical for success factors, KPIs and departmental operational plans.
+The Framework is a strategy based measurement system that helps to improve how we display and carry out our Strategy.
+It starts by setting out our approach to information collection.
+Then goes on to explain the importance of our Mission, Vision, Corporate Strategy.
+Then the use of critical for success factors, KPIs and department operation plans.
 Finally, it highlights the importance of “The Golden Thread” role of all our people.

-A good Performance Management Framework is working when organisational performance management and the performance management of its people are integrated.
+A good Performance Management Framework is working when organisational performance management and the performance management of its people are mixed.
 Integrating organisational and people performance is a two-way process.
-While organisational objectives must inform personal targets, individuals and teams should be able to feedback issues from the frontline in order to inform future planning.
-This approach gives a wider understanding on service issues, engages staff in the business of the Association, identifies barriers to implementation and helps to communicate to staff:-
+While organisational goals must tell personal targets.
+Individuals and teams should be able to feedback problems from the frontline in order to tell future planning.
+This approach gives a wider understanding on service problems.
+It engages staff in the business of the Association, identifies barriers to execution and helps to convey to staff:-

 - What they should be doing.